You know your community’s challenges better than anyone else.

 The free Parent Leadership Training Institute gives you the skills you need to successfully create change.

 The Hawaiʻi Parent Leadership Training Institute (PLTI) is open to anyone who cares about the well-being of children.
 Over the course of 20 free weekly sessions, you’ll learn to be an effective advocate for children and a change agent for your community.
-You’ll also complete a community project.
+You will also complete a community project that puts into practice what you are learning.

 PLTI teaches you how to identify problems affecting children — in schools, communities, and local and state government — and work toward solutions.
-PLTI’s five cohorts since 2015 have trained over 40 alumni in Hawaiʻi.
+PLTI’s 7 cohorts since 2015 have trained over 100 alumni in Hawaiʻi.

 By exploring your own passions, strengths, and ideas, you’ll develop leadership, interpersonal, and communication skills.